awsdocs/amazon-aurora-user-guide/doc_source/CHAP_BestPractices.Security.md

 # Security best practices for Amazon Aurora<a name="CHAP_BestPractices.Security"></a>

 Use AWS Identity and Access Management \(IAM\) accounts to control access to Amazon RDS API operations, especially operations that create, modify, or delete Amazon Aurora resources\.
 Such resources include DB clusters, security groups, and parameter groups\.
 Also use IAM to control actions that perform common administrative actions such as backing up and restoring DB clusters\.
-+ Create an individual IAM user for each person who manages Amazon Aurora resources, including yourself\.
++ Create an individual user for each person who manages Amazon Aurora resources, including yourself\.
 Don't use AWS root credentials to manage Amazon Aurora resources\.
 + Grant each user the minimum set of permissions required to perform his or her duties\.
 + Use IAM groups to effectively manage permissions for multiple users\.
 + Rotate your IAM credentials regularly\.